 Try them for your next meatless Monday, or any day you’re looking for something different.
 I really like these burgers because they can be prepared ahead of time, even the night before.
 Just refrigerate until ready to bake.
 Make ahead recipes are just perfect for your busy weeknights.
-Plus they contain plenty of wholesome ingredients, and taste GREAT!
+Plus these contain plenty of wholesome ingredients, and taste GREAT!
 So it’s really a winning combination.

-Add the sautéed veggies to your processor and pulse once or twice, just to get them more finely chopped.
-You do not want to purée the veggies, as they will add nice pieces of colour and texture to your patties.
+Add the sautéed veggies to your processor and pulse once or twice, just to get them finely chopped.
+You do not want to purée the veggies, as they will add nice colour and texture to your patties.
 Add the veggies to the same bowl with your sweet potato and then add the oats.
 Mix everything together with a spatula or large spoon.

-Then form tennis size balls in your hands, and flatten into a patty shape and place them on your prepared baking tray.
+Form tennis size balls in your hands, and flatten into a patty shape and place them on your prepared baking tray.
 Don’t forget to refrigerate for at least 30 minutes to help the patties firm up before baking.

 Or, enjoy a naked patty topped with all your favourite burger fixings and some delicious Beautiful Beet Hummus to add a nice splash of colour.